thesteuber/assign03-50-steuber/README.md

 ### III.
 Tasks:

+Create a new repository using this repo as a template.
+Name your repo assign03-50-[lastname]

 [10 POINTS] Create a new notebook name "churn-prediction", and properly document the notebook with descriptions of the tasks.

 [10 POINTS] Using the scikit-demo-solutions notebook as a guide, read in the HR data.